“I felt a strong urge to make bread for people. So, I decided to open my own shop.”

 Rye known as an ingredient in German-style breads is said to be higher in nutrients than commonly used flour, from which distinctly acidic and chewy breads can be made.
 Whole-wheat flour is a kind of flour milled as it is without removing wheat bran and germ.
 Take, for example, rice; it is much like brown rice, and this is also an ingredient familiar to health-conscious persons as rye.

-He bakes breads with the wheat purchased from reliable producers.
+He bakes bread with the wheat purchased from reliable producers.
 It is not so easy because there are only a few wheat farmers in Fukuyama City in the first place.
 However, Mr. Fujii sticks to his own beliefs in the careful selection of materials for his ingredients.

 1F, Yamate-Manshon, 6-14-15, Yamatecho, Fukuyama-shi, Hiroshima, 720-0092, Japan / TEL.084-951-3207